uigitdev/note_selector/README.md

 The application starts with an auth page where the user can login or register.<br>
 Due to the fact that the auth endpoint doesn't exist I used a dummy response with `RequestHolder` package which is able to return dummy responses.<br>
 <br>
-After the success registration or login the user will be navigate to the home page.<br>
+After the success registration or login the user will be navigating to the home page.<br>
 Where the application fetch the data from a real api with `RequestHolder` and add the value to a `StreamHolder`.<br>
 <br>
 Furthermore user can change its username and can logout where the `StreamHolder` detect the user changes and navigate the user to the auth page again.<br>